Bersh/UberTest/README.md

 # Application for Uber coding challenge

 ## How to build the application
 Application uses Gradle build system.
-You can build it locally running thsi command:
+You can build it locally running this command:
 `./gradlew assemble`

 ## Using existing apk